alkinun/OpenEndedLM/README.md

 3. We reward each response with a reward model, get the best response to create an sft training set.
 4. After the dataset is done, we finetune our model with SPIN/SFT/KTO on the dataset we just synthesized.

 We hope that this open ended system can refine its past knowlage as it samples data from it knowledge and rewards them.

-### Flashing News!!!
-As of `31/10/2024`, finetuning `Qwen2.5-1.5B-Instruct` on a self-generated dataset got us `16.7` on GPQA, with only 2k examples of self-generated data (see `generate_ds.ipynb`), while the instruct model got `9.6`.

 ### More testing + r&d + paper coming soon!